 Vita et Caritas Award

-Apply now for the Vita et Caritas Award presented to a non-profit organization’s volunteer who makes significant contributions to the organization.
+The Vita et Caritas Award is presented to a non-profit organization’s volunteer who makes significant contributions to the organization.
 This award, which includes a grant to the organization, honors the memory of Ruthie Ford, whose life reflected tireless dedication to service to help women, children and families.
 Read more about the Vita Caritas Award.

 Board of Directors

 The BCAF has a volunteer board of directors that is responsible for both raising funds and reviewing and approving grant applications.